-SUBJECT: Councilor Mitchell H. Greenwald - In Support of the Expansion of the 79E District ATTACHMENTS:
+SUBJECT: Councilor Mitchell H. Greenwald - In Support of the Expansion of the 79E District COUNCIL ACTION: In City Council September 6, 2018.
+Communication filed as informational.
+ATTACHMENTS:

 Description Communication - Greenwald

 BACKGROUND:

 Councilor Greenwald is indicating his support for the expansion of the 79E Economic Revitalization District to encourage improvement and rehabilitation of the downtown.